Create A Simple But Effective JSON File Converter With Jinja2 In Python

 The following example shows a simple KML file with its basic concepts:

-• the standard XML declaration
+- the standard XML declaration

-• a kml tag with its namespace reference
+tag with its namespace reference - a

-• Placemark tags, which enclose information about
+tags, which enclose information about- annotation with

 You can read more about it on the official Google Developers website.